Course - Brain and cognition - PSY3123

 Course content

-This is a theoretical specialization course in cognitive neuroscience focusing on theories on the overall functioning of the human nervous system.
-An overarching perspective is the relationship between functional segregation and integration.
-An introduction is given to important methods in cognitive neuroscience, including lesion methods and brain imaging methods.
-Examples of different theoretical approaches are given, which are compared and critically assessed based on an understanding of the various methods' possibilities and limitations.
+The course is a theoretical in-depth course in cognitive neuroscience with a focus on the overall theory of nervous system function.
+An overall perspective is the relationship between biological nervous systems and artificial neural networks.
+An introduction is given to important methods in cognitive neuroscience, including computational methods, brain imaging methods and comparative methodology.
+Examples are given of different theoretical approaches, which are compared and critically evaluated based on an understanding of the possibilities and limitations of the different methods.

 Learning outcome